rohityadav-sas/Hamster-KeyGen/README.md

 - **Retrieve Keys**: Retrieve generated keys for a specific game.
 - **Admin Commands**: Admin can view all users and their remaining keys.
 - **User Management**: Automatically tracks users who start the bot.
-- **Backup Admin**: A backup admin receives all messages sent to the bot.
 - **Rate Limiting**: Users can only generate keys once every 12 hours.

 ## Prerequisites